 (2) Project financing status.
 An Interconnection Customer’s Generating Facility must meet at least one of the following criteria:

-a.
-The Generating Facility will be balance-sheet financed or has otherwise received a commitment of project financing, and the Interconnection Customer represents to the CAISO that either it has a regulator-approved power purchase agreement or that the Interconnection Customer is proceeding to commercial operation without a power purchase agreement.

-Interconnection Customers that attest to this status at any time will be precluded from exercising rights in accordance with Section 11.4.1(a) as a condition for partial recovery of the Network Upgrade Interconnection Financial Security.

-b.
 The Interconnection Customer has an executed and regulator-approved power purchase agreement.

-c.
 The Interconnection Customer has an executed power purchase agreement but such agreement has not yet received regulatory approval.

-d.
-The Interconnection Customer does not have an executed power purchase agreement but the Interconnection Customer is included on an active short list or other commercially recognized method of preferential ranking of power providers by a prospective purchaser Load Serving Entity.
+The Interconnection Customer is on an active short list or other commercially recognized method of preferential ranking of power providers by a prospective purchaser Load Serving Entity, or is currently negotiating a power purchase agreement.

+The Interconnection Customer is a Load Serving Entity constructing its project to serve its own Load pursuant to a regulatory requirement.

+Pursuant to Section 8.9.2.2, the Interconnection Customer is proceeding to commercial operation without a power purchase agreement.

 (3) Land acquisition